Here's what RHINO means when talking about the rental housing world.

 Member: A person who self identifies or recognized by others as belonging to a group, organization or community.

-Organizer: An individual who works with grassroots groups to promote civic engagement, social or political change.
+Organizer: An individual or team that supports collective action.
+Organizers work with grassroots groups to promote civic engagement, social, or political change.
 Organizers generally eschew leadership roles and use their expertise to shape campaigns around goals selected by leaders andmembers of grassroots organizations.

 Politico/Politician/Pol: A person who is interested in participating in the electoral process.
 PPP's can be elected officials, wanna be officials, political consultants, hobbyists, others.